ciriousjoker/LegacyManager/README.md

 Its purpose os to be a one-click installer/launcher for everything SmashBrosLegacy related.

 ## Installation
-If you just want a working version and do not want to tamper with any source code, just download the official client from this link (link coming soon).
+If you just want a working version and do not want to tamper with any source code, just download the latest release from [here](https://github.com/CiriousJoker/LegacyManager/releases).

 ## Screenshots
 |              Legacy XP Installation              |                     Settings                     |